Kiopsy/onCreate/README.md

 * Global Screen
     * Small tab bar to switch ideas presented in feed: top, hot, recent
     * Users can upvote/downvote public ideas
+* Idea Activity Details Screen
+    * Users can see an idea separate from other ideas
+    * Users can share to IG
+    * Users can double tap to like/star a post with haptic feedback

 ### 3. Navigation